Policies & Procedures

 A first-time transfer applicant is one who's entering the university for the first time as a degree-seeking student, has attended another postsecondary institution at the undergraduate level by the desired term of entry, and doesn't meet the definition of a first-time first-year or returning student.
 In order to be classified as a transfer applicant, the student must be a high school graduate at the time of application.
 If the student hasn’t graduated from high school, they must apply as a first-year applicant even if they have been enrolled full-time as a college student.

 A transfer student is obligated to remain in the academic community and program to which they have been admitted for at least the first semester of enrollment.
 A student on campus who wishes to transfer to another academic community must meet the accepting academic community’s admissions requirements and compete for any available space.
-Note that there’s no guarantee that all majors at UIUC will be available for transfer once the student is enrolled.
+Note that there’s no guarantee that all majors at University of Illinois Urbana-Champaign will be available for transfer once the student is enrolled.
 Transfer students should plan to complete the degree program to which they are admitted into.
 The Gies College of Business and The Grainger College of Engineering only accept off-campus transfer students directly into their programs.
 If a student transfers into a different program on campus, they cannot then transfer into majors within those colleges.

 Grade Point Averages (GPA)